 Automated systems streamline the process.
 As soon as information is available, it can be disseminated by automating the system that houses and delivers that content.
 If edits are needed, they can be done immediately and deliver updates with little to no delay.
 By centralizing the information into a parent system, consumers – organizations, individuals, or other systems – information can be flagged with a timestamp and the most recent version can be available in an instant.

 Subscribe to get notified about new articles and news from Master of Code Global

 Even when delivered to the appropriate group, there is still the time needed for individuals to read, consume, and work that information into their day-to-day work.
 It presumes that people have the time to read that information, especially if it is being updated on a regular basis.
 As people we need time to read, consume, digest, and understand the information before it is relayed to customers.
 These all take time, and for every person that is a different amount of time depending on the complexity and detail of the message.

 Automated systems make the delivery of that information much more efficient.
 Updates that are made into an automated system are delivered to every system that utilizes that data in parallel.
-Systems that relate keyword intents to this information can be updated in real-time and make information available based on the customer’s request, even if there is a typo or misspelling on the keywords.
+Systems that relate keyword intents to this information can be updated in real-time and make information available based on the customer’s request, for instance, call center chatbot, even if there is a typo or misspelling on the keywords.
 This allows for the automated systems to understand the customer’s request and should a keyword not be assigned but should be, it will allow for that keyword to be added fairly quickly and related to the right content.
 Yes, this may still require some level of human interaction, but the updates are implemented quickly.